antmar0417/bmi-calculator/README.md

 # BMI calculator

-That is a simple BMI Calculator.
+This is a simple BMI Calculator android app created with Java.